RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 o--> Workflow
 ```

-Let's build a code that emulate a printer.
+Let's build a code that emulates a printer.
 Users can do two actions: print pages and reload it with paper.
-If the printer runs out of pper, then it can't print pages anymore.
-When the remaining paper in the printer allows a maximum of ten pages to be print, then a flag asking for a reload is raised.
+If the printer runs out of paper, then it can't print pages anymore.
+When the remaining paper in the printer allows a maximum of ten pages to be printed, then a flag is raised, asking for a refill.

 Here's the first implementation of the *functional core* part of the feature: